Brtrnd/home-assistant.io/source/lovelace/dashboards-and-views.markdown

 To revert back to using the UI to edit your Lovelace interface, remove the `lovelace` section from your `configuration.yaml` and copy the contents of your `ui-lovelace.yaml` into the raw configuration section of Home Assistant and restart.

+If you've set the dashboards to yaml mode; but can't see changes; you may have multiple dashboards.
+Make sure that you are looking at the correct dashboard.
+Go "configuration" and click on "lovelace dashboards".
+Make sure that overview is the default dashboard and confirm it's set to yaml file.

 ### Adding more dashboards with YAML

 It is also possible to use YAML to define multiple dashboards.
 Each dashboard will be loaded from its own YAML file.